ZedanSaheer/amazon-clone/README.md

 # Amazon Clone

-this is a e-commerce project using react, firebase and stripe.
+this is an e-commerce project using react, firebase and stripe.

 ![screenshot](amazon.png)